Jacques Chirac: Second term: 2002–2007

 At the age of 69, Chirac faced his fourth presidential campaign in 2002.
 He received 20% of the vote in the first ballot of the presidential elections in April 2002.
 It had been expected that he would face incumbent prime minister Lionel Jospin (PS) in the second round of elections; instead, Chirac faced far-right politician Jean-Marie Le Pen of the National Front (FN), who came in 200,000 votes ahead of Jospin.
 All parties other than the National Front (except for Lutte ouvrière) called for opposing Le Pen, even if it meant voting for Chirac.
 The 14-day period between the two rounds of voting was marked by demonstrations against Le Pen and slogans such as "Vote for the crook, not for the fascist" or "Vote with a clothespin on your nose".
 Chirac won re-election by a landslide, with 82 per cent of the vote on the second ballot.
 However, Chirac became increasingly unpopular during his second term.
-According to a July 2005 poll, 37 per cent judged Chirac favourably and 63 per cent unfavorably.
+According to a July 2005 poll, 37 per cent judged Chirac favourably and 63 per cent unfavourably.
 In 2006, The Economist wrote that Chirac "is the most unpopular occupant of the Elysée Palace in the fifth republic's history."

 Early term

 As the left-wing Socialist Party was in thorough disarray following Jospin's defeat, Chirac reorganised politics on the right, establishing a new party – initially called the Union of the Presidential Majority, then the Union for a Popular Movement (UMP).
 The RPR had broken down; a number of members had formed Eurosceptic breakaways.
 While the Giscardian liberals of the Union for French Democracy (UDF) had moved to the right, the UMP won the parliamentary elections that followed the presidential poll with ease.

 During an official visit to Madagascar on 21 July 2005, Chirac described the repression of the 1947 Malagasy uprising, which left between 80,000 and 90,000 dead, as "unacceptable".

-Despite past opposition to state intervention the Chirac government approved a €2.8 billion aid package to troubled manufacturing giant Alstom.
+Despite past opposition to state intervention, the Chirac government approved a €2.8 billion aid package to troubled manufacturing giant Alstom.
 In October 2004, Chirac signed a trade agreement with PRC president Hu Jintao where Alstom was given €1 billion in contracts and promises of future investment in China.